dcbaker/cython/docs/src/tutorial/clibraries.rst

 a :c:type:`void*` to pass it into the C-API function, and then cast it back into a Python object in the C predicate callback function.
 The cast to :c:type:`void*` creates a borrowed reference.
-On the cast to ``<object>``, Cython increments the reference count of the object and thus converts the borrowed reference back into an owned reference.
+On the cast to ``<object>``, Cython0 increments the reference count of the object and thus converts the borrowed reference back into an owned reference.
-At the end of the predicate function, the owned reference goes out of scope again and Cython discards it.
+At the end of the predicate function, the owned reference goes out of scope again and Cython0 discards it.

 The error handling in the code above is a bit simplistic.
 Specifically, any exceptions that the predicate function raises will essentially be